ryadav-duo/design/assets/pages/navigation/duo-prompt.md

 ---
-title: Navigation
+title: Duo Prompt Nav
 template: child-2col-coded
-active_page: ['Navigation', 'Duo Prompt Nav']
+active_page: ['duo-prompt']
-snippet_title: Frame Navigation
+snippet_title: Duo Prompt Navigation
 notes: "Use the left link navigation for instances where the above navigation is too chunky or doesn't make sense.
 Currently in use on the Auth Prompt."
 example: '<div class="help-sidebar"><div class="help-links">
   <nav role="navigation">